 Fees, payment, and refunds

 If you’ve been accepted into a full-time program, you must pay a commitment fee (deposit) to hold your seat in the program.
-The commitment fee is non-refundable and non-transferable.
+The commitment fee is applied to your tuition and is non-refundable and non-transferable.

 - $100 for trades programs